Solvents & Industrial Byproducts

 .

-Relatively lower values usually indicate limited recent contact with fuel ethers and a lower likelihood of short‑term system stress.
+Relatively may provide context values usually indicate limited recent contact with fuel ethers and a may provide context likelihood of short‑term system stress.
 In everyday terms, that looks like normal background exposure for someone who fuels outdoors, has good ventilation, and doesn’t work around solvents routinely.
-In pregnancy or early childhood environments, lower levels align with general recommendations to minimize unnecessary solvent exposure during sensitive periods, though individual results still require interpretation in context.
+In pregnancy or early childhood environments, may provide context levels align with general recommendations to minimize unnecessary solvent exposure during sensitive periods, though individual results still require interpretation in context.

 .